the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-another-react-component.md

 ![](images/component-tree.png)

 React applications have **component hierarchies** (also called **component trees**).
 There is usually one uppermost **entry point component** (e.g. App) that spans a tree of components below it.
 The App is the **parent component** of the List and Search, so the List and Search are **child components** of the App component and **sibling components** to each other.
 The illustration takes it one step further where the Item component is a child component of the List.
-In a component tree, there is always a **root component** (e.g. App) and the components that don't render any other components are called **leaf components** (e.g. List/Search component in our current source code or Item/Search component from the illustration).
+In a component tree, there is always a **root component** (e.g. App), and the components that don't render any other components are called **leaf components** (e.g. List/Search component in our current source code or Item/Search component from the illustration).
 All components can have zero, one, or many child components.

 ### Exercises:

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/Meet-another-React-Component).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/Lists-in-React...2021/Meet-another-React-Component).
 * Ask yourself:
-  * What problem could arise if we keep treating the `list` variable as global variable.
+  * What problem could arise if we keep treating the `list` variable as a global variable.
 Think about a way how to prevent it.
   * We can't extract an Item component from the List component (like in the illustration) yet, because we don't know how to pass individual items from the list to each Item component.
 Think about a way to do it.